 Similar to PGY1 inpatient psychiatry, Deaconess 4 provides an excellent opportunity to work with and treat both acute and chronic mental illnesses.
 As a PGY2, your patient load increases by a couple of patients, but a year of experience definitely makes a difference.
 Residents continue to work closely with multiple disciplines and receive regular supervision from attendings and the chief residents.

 Residents will spend half time in the third year caring for a panel of patients in the BIDMC outpatient psychiatry clinic.
-The panel will include patients for whom the resident is providing psychopharmacologic management and patients for whom the resident will provide integrated treatment (psychotherapy with medications as appropriate).
+The panel will include patients for whom the resident will provide psychopharmacologic management and/or psychotherapy.
 Each resident is assigned a psychopharmacology supervisor and two individual psychotherapy supervisors who will meet one on one with the resident for an hour each on a weekly basis.
 Additionally, each resident has a case-load supervisor, responsible for overseeing the resident’s overall educational experience in the clinic.

 In the clinic, residents will learn to use a full spectrum of interventions to treat ambulatory patients.
 Each resident will become proficient in used psychopharmacology, psychodynamic psychotherapy, cognitive-behavioral therapy, and supportive psychotherapy, with more specific supervision in Acceptance and Commitment Therapy, Dialectical Behavioral Therapy, and other psychotherapy modalities available for interested residents.
 Each resident will be expected run a group therapy and conduct a couples therapy during their residency.